Parallel Paradise: Characters

 Youta's childhood friend for which he holds deep feelings.

 Publication

 Written and illustrated by Lynn Okamoto, Parallel Paradise started in Kodansha's seinen manga magazine Weekly Young Magazine on March 18, 2017.
 In July 2022, it was announced that the manga was nearing its climax.
 Kodansha has compiled its chapters into individual tankōbon volumes.
 The first volume was published on August 4, 2017.
-As of September 5, 2025, 29 volumes have been released.
+As of July 6, 2026, 32 volumes have been released.

 Seven Seas Entertainment announced the acquisition of the manga in August 2019.
 It is being released under their Ghost Ship imprint, and the first volume was published on March 31, 2020.

+A short story, titled (ぬれて ないて のけぞって, Nure Tenaite Nokezotte), written by Kyōsuke Kanzaki, was included in a booklet titled Parallel Booklet II, bundled with the special edition of the manga's second volume, released on November 17, 2017.

 Reception

 In July 2020, the manga became one of seven titles to be removed from Books Kinokuniya in Australia for claims of promoting child pornography.